nati1515/Final-project4/README.md

 -   renders the html report Final_project_config\_\$WHICH_CONFIG.html

 ## Docker Build

-The Docker image called 'final_project4' is available as a public DockerHub repository [here](https://hub.docker.com/r/nati1515/final_report4/tags "here").The Image was built by using the comand `docker build-t final_project4 .`.
+The Docker image called '**final_project4**' is available as a public DockerHub repository [here](https://hub.docker.com/r/nati1515/final_report4/tags "here").The Image was built by using the comand `docker build-t final_project4 .`.
 You can build the image using the `docker build-t final_project4 .` or you call pull the image by using the command \`docker pull nati1515/final_report4.

 ## Docker Run and making final report

-Run the containerized code by using the make command `make mounted-report`for windows operating system and`make mounted-report-mac` for mac computer in a bash terminal of R terminal.
+Run the containerized code by using the make command\
+`make mounted-report` : **for windows operating system and**\
+`make mounted-report-mac`: **for mac computer** in a bash terminal of R terminal.
 This command mounts a local directory called `report` to the local machine and retrieves the rendered `Final_project_config_$WHICH_CONFIG.html` report in the directory.